Modulos/data_copilot/README.rst

 Development and Hot Reloading
 -----------------------------

-DataCopilot supports hot reloading, which allows you to see the effects of your code changes in real time without needing to manually stop and restart the application.
+Data Copilot supports hot reloading, which allows you to see the effects of your code changes in real time without needing to manually stop and restart the application.
 This feature significantly speeds up the development process and provides instant feedback, making it easier to build and iterate on your application.

 To start the service with hot reloading enabled, run the following command: